-Another way Wealthsimple Invest sets themselves apart from competitors is their socially responsible fund.
+Another way Wealthsimple Invest sets itself apart from competitors is its socially responsible fund.
 The company invests users’ money into EFTs that are screened based on their environmental and social impact.
 That means they look for companies with a low carbon footprint and a diverse board of directors.

 While the management fees for these portfolios are the same as the ones above, additional fees charged by the firms that manage the EFTs of these portfolios are slightly higher (as someone qualified is needed to screen for the most socially responsible companies).

-Wealthsimple Invest collects a portion of these additional fees as another way to add to their bottom line.
+Wealthsimple Invest collects a portion of these additional fees as another way to add to its bottom line.